Who has the most Formula 1 podiums?

 Who has the most Formula 1 podium finishes?

 Lewis Hamilton holds the record for the most Formula 1 podiums.
-The British driver has finished in the top three on almost 200 occasions so far in his illustrious career.
+The British driver has finished in the top three on 200 occasions so far in his illustrious career, becoming the first driver to reach the milestone at the 2024 Hungarian Grand Prix.
 He set a new record for most podium finishes at the 2020 Spanish Grand Prix, where he overtook Michael Schumacher’s former record of 155 top three appearances.

 PODIUMSDRIVER